existentialmutt/inline_view_component/README.md

 # InlineViewComponent

 This gem allows your ViewComponents to define template strings within the class definition.
-You should be able to use any templating language your rails app supports (ERB and HAML are tested).
-Syntax highlighting for Sublime Text is provided.
+You should be able to use any templating language your rails app supports (ERB, HAML, Slim...).
+There's also custom syntax highlighting for heredoc templates for Sublime Text.

 ## Usage

 Include the `InlineViewComponent` mixin and then specify your template string with `template(string)`.
 Be sure to delete your component's external template file or ViewComponent will raise an error.

 #### Examples

 ```ruby
 class ErbComponent < ViewComponent::Base
   include InlineViewComponent